 Do Cats Like To Eat Wheatgrass?

-There is no proof that cats like to eat wheatgrass.
 It largely depends on your cat and how keen it is on adding a side of salad to its daily diet.

 Cats are generally curious and investigative creatures.